xexyl/lessdiff/README.md

 default `LESS` to reset it and at this time (when I first started writing the README.md which was quite some time back, not 25 July 2024 when I turned this into a GitHub repo) I am too tired after these changes to fix this.

+On the other hand, `LESSDIFF_DIFF` is checked if it can be executed and if not it will be reset to an empty string for the default.

 # Installation: